 The terms “compressed air assessment” and “compressed air audit” are often used interchangeably when looking for ways to lower energy consumption.
 However, the reality is that while both are useful cost-saving opportunities, they have different purposes.
-To help you determine which service you need, we’ll explain what compressed air assessments and audits are and what to expect from them.
-First, let’s discuss why your compressed air system deserves a closer look.
+To help you determine which service you need, we will explain what compressed air assessments and audits are, and what to expect from them.
+First, let us discuss why your compressed air system deserves a closer look.

 According to the Department of Energy (DoE), compressed air generation may consume as much as 30% of all the electricity used in a factory.
 This makes it an obvious target for cost reduction efforts.
 The two dimensions to consider are:

-Compressed air assessments and audits review both the supply and demand aspects of a system, but they can differ in depth and findings.
+Compressed air assessments and audits review both the supply and demand aspects of a system, but they can differ in depth of analysis and findings.

 An assessment is a snapshot of the compressed air system at a particular moment.
-It involves visual inspection of the compressors and ancillary equipment to determine its type, age, condition and suitability to the facility needs.
-The system layout — including factory piping — is reviewed, and any problems or leaks are noted.
+It involves visual inspection of the compressors and ancillary equipment to determine its type, age, condition, and suitability to the needs of the facility.
+The system layout, including factory piping, is reviewed and any problems or leaks are noted.

 In all but the largest industrial facilities, a specialist can usually complete a compressed air assessment in a few hours.
 The outcome is a report on overall system condition along with suggestions for simple adjustments or changes to improve efficiency.

 In contrast to an assessment, a compressed air audit can take 7 to 14 days.
 This is largely because auditors use datalogging equipment to quantify operating parameters such as airflows, pressure drops, humidity, temperatures, and energy consumption over an extended period.
 Monitoring system performance in this way typically yields a more complete picture of the supply side—the compressor’s efficacy.
 It can identify load profile problems causing inefficient operation and issues with air quality, pressure, and equipment performance.